MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_offer_flower.md

 # Entity Documentation - minecraft:behavior.offer_flower

-`minecraft:behavior.offer_flower` allows an entity to offer a flower to another entity.
+`minecraft:behavior.offer_flower` compels an entity to offer a flower to another entity.

 >[!IMPORTANT]
 > `minecraft:behavior.offer_flower` requires a flower item to be held by the entity.